 How much of your salary do you need to save to reach your retirement goal?
 That is not a simple question to answer, but that is what this spreadsheet attempts to help solve.
 It makes quite a few assumptions, and doesn't include nearly as much detail as you would find in professional financial planning software.
 But, for a quick estimation it may be useful.

-Retirement Calculatorfor Excel
+Retirement Calculatorfor Excel and Google Sheets

 If you would like to use this Retirement Calculator in your business to assist your clients, you may purchase the commercial-use version.

 The header includes a place for the client's name and your company info.

 The Vertex42 branding is outside the print area so it doesn't show up when you make a printout or PDF for a client.